-The story of Bartimaeus and the ministry of Jesus is one of the greatest stories in the New Testament because of the dynamism it displays about how to trust God when you can’t see a thing.
+The story of Bartimaeus and the ministry of Jesus is one of the greatest stories in the New Testament.
+This story powerfully displays how to trust God when you can’t see a thing.

 This passage of Scripture brings to mind the sense of absolute helplessness when you can’t see a thing.
-And it begins by mentioning a blind man begging by the side of the road.
+It begins by mentioning a blind man begging by the side of the road.
 That’s the position of any one of us when we can’t see ahead.
-You know you don’t have the resource necessary to navigate this.
+You know you don’t have the resources necessary to navigate.
 You can’t see how you’re going to get through it.
-I don’t know where you are in your personal experience today, but the odds are great that there could be many dear ones who are facing a very dark or trying circumstance.
+I don’t know where you are in your personal experience today, but the odds are great there could be many dear ones reading this who are facing a very dark or trying circumstance.
 It doesn’t have to be as dismal as that moment was, humanly speaking.
 There are things we may just be trying to figure it out.
-It can be scary; you cannot see how the situation will be navigated.
+It can be scary.
+You cannot see how the situation will be navigated.

 The words that are spoken to him are pivotal.
 “Jesus of Nazareth is passing this way.”
 I don’t know if those words move your heart, but I love to say that.
-And it's so true, right this moment, that Jesus is here, He’s passing this way.
-In a dark moment when you can’t see a thing, you can listen for the Lord moving in people’s lives, men and women who will tell you, “I was in a tough situation but Jesus passed my way.”
-He will never leave you alone in a circumstance without the possibility of His presence; He’s told us that (see Hebrews 13:5).
-But when you can’t see a thing, it can be hard to remember that Jesus is there until you pause and listen.
-No human says it; the Holy Spirit will whisper it to you.
+It’s so true, right at this very moment, Jesus is here.
+He’s passing this way.
+In a dark time when you can’t see a thing, you can listen for the Lord moving in people’s lives.
+Men and women who will tell you, “I was in a tough situation but Jesus passed my way.”
+He will never leave you alone in a circumstance without the possibility of His presence.
+He’s promised us that (see Hebrews 13:5).
+When you can’t see a thing, it can be hard to remember Jesus is there, until you pause and listen.
+No human says it.
+The Holy Spirit will whisper it to you.
 You’ll hear the voice of the Lord say, “I’m here with you, always.”

 The next thing that happens is that Bartimaeus cries out.
 When we find ourselves helpless and can’t do anything, we can call out.
 It’s so instructive and possibly the pivot point of truth in this text.
-That when Bartimaeus calls out, it's just been said to him, "Jesus of Nazareth is passing this way.”
+When Bartimaeus calls out, he has just been told, “Jesus of Nazareth is passing this way.”
 That’s the acclaim Jesus had gained in the preceding three years.
 We’re moving into the last months of Jesus’ ministry at this point in the Gospel, and by now, Jesus is well-known throughout the land.

-Bartimaeus recognizes what is so important-that we are not related simply to a pop idea of Jesus-a good guy who sometimes does good things and is well-known.
-But here is the One who has come as the Lord of all, with the power to break the yoke of bondage, to answer the viciousness and cruelty that Satan spoke that day.
-The One who has dominion over the powers of darkness, who is adequate to any circumstance.
+Bartimaeus recognizes what is so important.
+We are not related simply to a pop-culture idea of Jesus, a good guy who sometimes does good things and is well-known.
+Here is the One who has come as the Lord of all, with the power to break the yoke of bondage, to answer the viciousness and cruelty Satan spoke that day.
+The One who has dominion over the powers of darkness, and who is adequate in any circumstance.
 He is the Lord.
 Will somebody say hallelujah?
 These are words of worship, of consummate recognition.
 “Jesus, Son of David, have mercy on me.”

 When I study historical narratives in the Bible, I’ll oftentimes say, “Lord, I don’t want to invent a picture in my mind.”
-But I’d like to get the picture as close as possible as the text describes it.
+But, I’d like to get the picture as close as possible to what the text describes.
 I’ve been to Jericho, and I have a feel for the situation there.
-Just imagine, Jesus is coming down the road.
-There's a growing entourage with Him as people hear and come out to meet him, probably a sizeable crowd the closer He gets to town.
+Just imagine, Jesus is coming down the road, and there’s a growing entourage with Him as people hear and come out to meet him, probably a sizeable crowd the closer He gets to town.
 There were some, the Bible says, who were out in front of Jesus.

 In fact, there’s a message in that: There are always people who are running ahead of Jesus instead of walking with Jesus.
 They’re the ones who will say, “Hey, you’re too excited about Jesus.
 Making too much noise.”
-Like those who tried to shut up Bartimaeus, as if to protect Jesus from this nut over here.
+Like those who tried to shut up Bartimaeus, as if to protect Jesus from the nutty blind man over here.
 They say, “You need to be quiet.
 Stop it.
 We have a nice orderly parade going here.
 You’re messing it up.”
 Bartimaeus responds by calling out even louder, “Jesus, Son of David, have mercy on me.”

 And then the next words: “Jesus stood still.”
 Does this speak to you?
 Jesus has time for people.
 In fact, He has time for you, loved one.

 There’s an interesting play in the form of the verbs here.
 “Brought” means somebody assisted him.
 It’s passive.
 To “come near” is active.
-I was trying to fit that together in my mind as I imagined the story.
-Somebody brought Bartimaeus, they were escorting him.
-Now the crowd has thickened; there's a quiet calm over them.
-They know that Jesus is known for miracles.
+I was trying to fit that together in my mind, as I imagined the story.
+Somebody brought Bartimaeus.
+They were escorting him.
+Now the crowd has thickened.
+There’s a quiet calm over them, because they know Jesus is known for miracles.
 He said, “Stop and bring the blind man to me.”
-It’s not hard for anyone to figure out they could be on the brink of seeing something remarkable.
+It’s not hard for anyone to figure out they are likely on the brink of seeing something remarkable.

-So Bartimaeus is being brought and those escorting him come to the edge of this place that has been cleared a little bit for Jesus to do whatever He’s going to do.
-And then they release Bartimaeus’ arms, but he’s not all the way to where Jesus is, maybe eight or ten feet away.
-The picture in my mind is that now the blind man knows and senses Jesus is there; his eyes stare blankly ahead and he comes near to the Lord.
+Bartimaeus is brought over, and those escorting him come to the edge of the place that had been cleared for Jesus to do whatever He’s going to do.
+Then they release Bartimaeus’ arms, but he’s not all the way to where Jesus is, maybe eight or ten feet away.
+The picture in my mind is that now the blind man knows and senses Jesus is there.
+His eyes stare blankly ahead, and he comes near to the Lord.

 Friend, when you can’t see a thing, you can be brought to a certain point.
 But there finally comes the place where you decide to reach out and move on in for yourself.
 How many of you have been brought to church?
 The Lord promises us everything, but there is a time when we have to move in responding to what He has for us.

-The key is coming to Him; He is the answer.
+The key is coming to Jesus.
+He is the answer.
 He is the One who has the solution.
-Ultimately, “your faith has made you whole" because your faith has been deposited in the One to whom you have not only cried out to but with whom you have identified for all that He really is: The ultimate Savior, Redeemer, and Deliverer.
-Jesus is the King.
+Ultimately, “your faith has made you whole,” because your faith has been deposited in the One to whom you have not only cried out to, but with whom you have identified for all that He really is.
+Jesus is the ultimate Savior, Redeemer, Deliverer and King.